sabsfilho/dev/docs/README.md

 # Software Engineer & Full Stack Senior Developer
 ### C#, JavaScript & SQL

-I´ve been working in Rio de Janeiro, Brazil for more than 25 years in software development and team management in Brazilian IT, Banking and Fintech companies.
+I've been working in Rio de Janeiro, Brazil for more than 25 years in software development and team management in Brazilian IT, Banking and Fintech companies.
+I am a Mechanical Engineer having a post-graduation in System Project Management and currently looking for the opportunity to work remotely in IT projects and use the strong skills that I have developed during my great code years to collaborate for even more successful implementation.
+Available to start work right now on a full or part-time remote job at 4PM-6AM GMT.
+_I need employer sponsorship to work within the United States._

 ## Skills
 - C#, .NET